Head of School

 Third Grade, Art

 I was born and raised in Richmond, Virginia.
-I studied Art History and Spanish at Longwood University but realized being in a museum was not for me.
+I have a BFA in art history, with a Spanish minor from Longwood University.
+After graduation, I realized working in a museum was not what I wanted to do.
 I discovered that I loved teaching children and received my teaching license from the University of Richmond in 2017.
-I am also working towards my Master’s of Education at the University of Richmond.
-When I’m not teaching I enjoy spending time with my family, friends, and my pet bunny, Ziggy.
+I also finished my master’s degree in education from the University of Richmond in May 2019.
+When I’m not teaching, I enjoy creating art, spending time with my family, friends, and two pet bunnies.

 Outdoor Education, Maintainance

 With the wild and wonderful James River Park System in the neighborhood, Good Shepherd Episcopal School is in a prime location to expose students to the wide world of the outdoors.
-Will Recinos is proud to be developing a robust outdoor education program at GSES.
-In addition to that role, he has been taking care of maintenance needs at the school.
-Nothing is sweeter than a heartfelt “thank you” from a child when something gets fixed!
+I am proud to be developing a robust outdoor education program at GSES.
+In addition, I take care of maintenance needs at the school.
+Nothing is sweeter than a heartfelt “thank you” from a student when something gets fixed!

-For 15 years, Will was a chemist at a chemical company that worked within the transportation industry.
-One of his primary responsibilities was to provide seminars and hands-on training to colleagues in his field.
-Sharing his knowledge with and empowering others is greatly satisfying to him.
-Now, he strives to continue doing so with the kids at the school.
+For 15 years, I was a chemist at a chemical company within the transportation industry.
+One of my primary responsibilities was to provide seminars and hands-on training to colleagues.
+I find sharing knowledge with and empowering others greatly satisfying and am thrilled to continue doing so with students.

-Outside of his career, Mr. Will has an in-depth relationship with the outdoors.
-Over the years he has studied wilderness survival and first aid techniques, making him comfortable and confident in a variety of situations.
-Whether section hiking large parts of the Appalachian Trail, spending copious amounts of time riding his mountain bike in the backcountry or just goofing off in the woods; he is eager to share his love of the outdoors with students.
+Outside of school, I love being outdoors.
+Over the years, I have studied wilderness survival and first aid techniques, making me comfortable and confident in a variety of situations.
+Whether section hiking large parts of the Appalachian Trail, spending copious amounts of time riding my mountain bike in the backcountry or just goofing off in the woods; I am eager to share my love of the outdoors with students.